trusvik/terraform-cloudwatch-dashboard/README_en.md

 ## Use Terraform to Create a CloudWatch Dashboard

-* Clone this repo into your Cloud9 environment.
+* Clone this repo into your Cloud9 environment (Remember to clone with the HTTP URL)
 * Look in the "infra" directory - here you will find the file dashboard.tf which contains Terraform code for a CloudWatch Dashboard.
 * As you can see, the dashboard is described in a JSON format.
 Here you can find documentation https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/CloudWatch-Dashboard-Body-Structure.html
 Here you also see how one often includes text or code using "Heredoc" syntax in Terraform code, so that we don't have to worry about "newline", "Escaping" of special characters, etc. (https://developer.hashicorp.com/terraform/language/expressions/strings)